-The CL Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.
+The CL and Rachel Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.

 A transformational gift from CL and Rachel Werner will change the face of campus and expand Creighton University’s national reputation as a leader in preparing students for interprofessional, team-based health care.

 The Werners’ investment represents the lead gift for an innovative health sciences facility that will bear their name.
-The CL Werner Center for Health Sciences Education will serve as the new home of the School of Medicine and will include shared spaces for each of the University’s health sciences schools and colleges.
+The CL and Rachel Werner Center for Health Sciences Education will serve as the new home of the School of Medicine and will include shared spaces for each of the University’s health sciences schools and colleges.

 Expected to open in fall 2023, the $75 million building will stand near the I-480 and Highway 75 interchange at Cuming Street, providing a new front door to the west side of campus.
 A $10 million renovation of the adjacent Criss Complex will bring the total project cost to $85 million.

 “I am forever grateful to CL and Rachel for their generosity, and I am humbled by the faith they have placed in Creighton to transform health sciences education,” said University President the Rev. Daniel S. Hendrickson, SJ, PhD.
-“The CL Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.”
+“The CL and Rachel Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.”

 The Werners said they believe in Creighton’s mission and Fr.
 Hendrickson’s bold vision.

-“The University is a leader in preparing students for next-generation health care in a team-based environment, and the new CL Werner Center for Health Sciences Education will accelerate this momentum,” said CL Werner, founder and retired CEO of Werner Enterprises and current chairman of the board of directors.
+“The University is a leader in preparing students for next-generation health care in a team-based environment, and the new CL and Rachel Werner Center for Health Sciences Education will accelerate this momentum,” said CL Werner, founder and retired CEO of Werner Enterprises and current chairman of the board of directors.
 “In our business, if you’re moving forward, you’re on the right track, and Creighton is certainly moving forward.”

 One of the nation’s largest Catholic health sciences educators, Creighton continues to focus on interdisciplinary education.
 The new facility will feature a centralized interdisciplinary simulation center and active group classrooms, bringing together medical, nursing, physician assistant, occupational therapy, physical therapy, pharmacy, behavioral health and other students to train and learn with—and from—each other.